-Let’s start by breaking dry time down into two categories with the first being the amount of time before the customer can drive away and the second being the amount of time required for a full curing of the coating.
+There are a variety of common headlight restoration questions.
+Let’s start by breaking dry time down into two categories, with the first being the amount of time before the customer can drive away and the second being the amount of time required for a full curing of the coating.

-This time period can be reduced by using a fan, hair dryer, radiant heater, or heat gun to circulate warm air around each coated headlight.
+This time period can be reduced by using a fan, hair dryer, radiant heater, or heat gun.
+Circulate warm air around each coated headlight.
 Turning the headlights on will also generate heat and speed up the initial drying process.
 Any heat source used should allow you to comfortably hold your hand in front of it.
 If it’s too hot, you risk damaging the coating or the headlight.
-After the first 10 minutes of dry time the solvent in the coating will have flashed off and additional heat will be of minimal benefit, but constant air flow will continue to aid in dry time.
+After the first 10 minutes of dry time, the solvent in the coating will have flashed off and additional heat will be of minimal benefit, but constant airflow will continue to aid in dry time.

 The bottom line is that the coating must be dry to the touch and the customer should avoid washing the car for at least 24 hours as the brushes and pressurized water will likely mar the coating.

 What is the ideal application temperature for the Coat2Protect?

 Coat2Protect will perform differently at different temperatures.
 The ideal temperature range for application is between 50° F and 100° F. While it is still possible to apply Coat2Protect outside this temperature range, the viscosity of the chemicals may be less than optimal.